 How can a follower of Jesus do that?
 By staying committed to the commandments of Christ.
 When a Christian departs from this they become bland and their effectiveness hindered.
 It’s only by remaining in Christ, staying focused on him, and loving those around us that we can be the salt and light in the world.

-In the meaning of Matthew 5:13-16 Jesus use two common, and prominent, things to teach heavenly heavenly truth.
+In Matthew 5:13-16 Jesus uses two common, and prominent, things to teach heavenly truth.
 This is a powerful passage that each follower of Jesus should prayerfully use to evaluate their life to see if they are being the salt and light of the world.